 - Local destinations can be used for faster backups and restores.

-- View your backed-up files: Validate what files are backed up.
+- View your backed-up files with CrashPlan for Small Business: Validate what files are backed up.

 - Back up all of your important business data: